22

 What makes us dream?
 The immense bay windows in the bedrooms, flooding them with sunlight and offering breathtaking views.
 To be enjoyed without leaving the comfort of one’s bed… We also loved the ground-floor brasserie La Base, whose cuisine left us speechless – especially the tonello vitinato starter and the beef tartare served on brioche.
 A pure delight.

-Where?
+The address?
 Hôtel La Fondation, 40 rue Legendre, Paris 17th.

 Hôtel SAX, the new arty address in the 7th arrondissement